Pennsylvania Contract Law: The Basics

 Click here to learn about how court costs are calculated.

 Rescission is always available to those who have been defrauded by false representations.
 A contract can be rescinded.
 Fraud in the inducement of a contact is where a party knowingly or recklessly makes a false statement to someone and that entices the person to enter into an agreement that he otherwise would have declined.
 Fraud during the performance of a contract, however, may not be actionable as the gist of your claim may be for breach of contract, not fraud, and thus you may only receive breach of contract damages, not those recoverable for fraud, such a punitive damages or attorney fees.

-If your contract involved consumer goods or services, the other party’s breach may trigger the Unfair Trade Practices and Consumer Protection Law, which may entitle you to an award for treble (or triple) damages plus attorney fees, if the other party had engaged in deceptive practices.
+If your contract involved or involves consumer goods or services, the other party's breach may trigger the Unfair Trade Practices and Consumer Protection Law, which may entitle you to an award for treble (or triple) damages plus attorney fees, if the other party had engaged in deceptive practices.
 Call any time for a free consultation: 412.780.0008.

 5. FAIRNESS: DOES A CONTRACT HAVE TO BE FAIR?

 This one is easy: no way, never, unless one party owes a special duty to the other as his fiduciary, for example.
 Otherwise, all bets are off.
 Contracts are expressions of freedom to negotiate and the courts will not step in and second guess whether something is "fair."
 The whole point of entering into a contract is, you think you're getting the best deal, not the most "fair" deal to all parties.
 If you don't like the deal, you can walk away before agreeing to it.
 By this token, the courts will protect your good deals, but not save you from poor ones, unless the other side has violated the rules of the game.